ARTICLES

 In addition to the onsen, the Oni Sauna is a must-try.

-The atmosphere of the garden open-air bath at Hozuki no Yu.
+The atmosphere of the garden open-air bath at Hozuki-no-yu.

 The dome-shaped Roman-style grand bath.

 Meals are served in a Japanese-Western fusion style, featuring plenty of Hokkaido and local ingredients.
-The standard dinner is a buffet where chefs cook for you at live stations.
+The standard dinner is a buffet where chefs cook right in front of you.
 You can enjoy as much as you like from about 70 dishes, including Japanese, Western, and Chinese cuisine.
 Breakfast is also a buffet.

-Enjoy freshly prepared dishes.
+Enjoy freshly made dishes.

 A spread of seasonal ingredients.